 - Each estimate will be based on the most current information available.
-The Project Manager is responsible and will be held accountable for providing City Council with accurate project estimates. - Where Capital Budgets extend out further than 1 year in the overall Capital Plan, the Project Manager will estimate the future cost considering expected inflation rates, which will be provided by the Finance Division Department. - b) Proposals will identify appropriate source(s) of funding. - i) All Capital Projects that have identified external or internal borrowing require approval of the Chief Financial Officer, or designate, prior to inclusion in the Capital Budget review process. - c) Each proposal should indicate what the life cycle costs are of the project and the impact on future operating budgets (i.e. cost to operate and maintain the capital asset) to be known as operating impacts.
-The operating impact shall identify how these costs will be funded.
+The Project Manager is responsible and will be held accountable for providing City Council with accurate project estimates. - i) Where Capital Budgets extend out further than 1 year in the overall Capital Plan, the Project Manager will estimate the future cost considering expected inflation rates, which will be provided by the Finance Division. - b) Proposals will identify appropriate source(s) of funding. - All Capital Projects that have identified external or internal borrowing require approval of the Chief Financial Officer, or designate, prior to inclusion in the Capital Budget review process. - c) Each proposal should indicate what the life cycle costs are of the project and the impact on future operating budgets (i.e. cost to operate and maintain the capital asset) to be known as operating impacts.
+The operating impact shall identify how these costs will be funded. - i) The first year of an operating impact shall be identified to be required in the year following completion of construction or implementation and account for appropriate projected inflation.